yt-dlp/yt-dlp/README.md

 * `player_skip`: Skip some network requests that are generally needed for robust extraction.
 One or more of `configs` (skip client configs), `webpage` (skip initial webpage), `js` (skip js player).
 While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
 See [#860](https://github.com/yt-dlp/yt-dlp/pull/860) for more details
 * `include_live_dash`: Include live dash formats (These formats don't download properly)
 * `comment_sort`: `top` or `new` (default) - choose comment sorting mode (on YouTube's side)
 * `max_comments`: Limit the amount of comments to gather.
-Comma-seperated list of integers representing `max-comments,max-parents,max-replies,max-replies-per-thread`.
+Comma-separated list of integers representing `max-comments,max-parents,max-replies,max-replies-per-thread`.
 Default is `all,all,all,all`.
     * E.g. `all,all,1000,10` will get a maximum of 1000 replies total, with up to 10 replies per thread. `1000,all,100` will get a maximum of 1000 comments, with a maximum of 100 replies total.
 * `max_comment_depth` Maximum depth for nested comments.
 YouTube supports depths 1 or 2 (default)
     * **Deprecated**: Set `max-replies` to `0` or `all` in `max_comments` instead (e.g. `max_comments=all,all,0` to get no replies)